What We Believe • City Church

 • In discipleship groups.
 City Church encourages small weekly discipleship groups of men or women who study the Bible, pray, and help hold one another accountable to stated goals.
 In such a way they not only share teaching, but life application.

-• In the Family.
+• In the family.
 At City Church we believe children’s parents are their primary instructors in the faith.
 Mom and Dad share the ‘priesthood’ of parenting.
 Our children’s ministry offers instruction to the children; but more importantly, it provides resources to the parents so they can disciple their own children.

 IX.
 Serving

-The love of God has been poured into our hearts by the Holy Spirit, who has been given to us.
-Romans 5:5
+“The love of God has been poured into our hearts by the Holy Spirit.” — Romans 5:5

 Prayer promotes love of neighbor, and love promotes heartfelt service.
 When the love of God overflows in us, we cannot help but take that love into the world around us.